Skip to Content

 Avoid washing your hair daily

-Wash hair only when necessary
+Wash only when needed

-Avoid swimming in chlorinated or salt water
+Avoid frequent chlorinated or salt water exposure

 Use mild shampoo and conditioner